SRT, DRT, DdRT, DmRT, SRS, MRS, WTF?

 (DdRT) Doubled Rope Technique is similar to tightening a lasso, as one of the rope’s two legs feeds through a progress capture device, the other leg’s termination end attaches onto the climber.
 Both legs of the rope move, but only one leg feeds through the climbers progress capture device.
 Since the climber controls both ends of the line at all times, easy retrieval is possible.

 DRT is described as two separately anchored lines or two immobilized legs of one line.
 A climber can use a friction hitch and a foot-locking method to ascend using two ropes together, or by advancing on two ropes independently.
-Another variation of DRT is described as using SRT on one of two separately anchored ropes, while connecting to another progress capture device installed on second stationary rope, as a fall-arrest backup measure.
+Another variation of DRT is described as using SRT on one of two separately anchored ropes, while connecting to another progress capture device installed on a second stationary rope, as a fall-arrest backup measure.

 DdRT and DRT describe two distinctly different climbing methods, even though lots of educational material still incorrectly uses the DRT acronym to describe DdRT.

-(DmRT) Doubled moving Rope Technique is an entirely different climbing method, using two legs of a single climbing line doubled, or looped, around a limb or fed through an anchored pulley.
+(DmRT) Doubled moving Rope Technique is yet another entirely different climbing method, using two legs of a single climbing line doubled, or looped, around a limb or fed through an anchored pulley.
 The rope moves back and forth in a sawing like manner.
 A climber using a dual-ascender device, combined with two foot ascenders is able to ascend up a climbing rope and gain a 2:1 (MA) mechanical advantage.
 Conversely, on DRT the climber can use a dual hand-ascender and a footlocking technique to ascend on two separately anchored lines.
 On DdRT the climber only advances on one, not both legs, of the doubled line.
 This requires using only one of the dual hand ascender’s two progress capturing rope grabs.